-WASHINGTON — The Internal Revenue Service is cancelling the furlough day scheduled for Monday, July 22 due to its successful ongoing efforts to cut costs.
+WASHINGTON — The Internal Revenue Service is canceling the furlough day scheduled for Monday, July 22 due to its successful ongoing efforts to cut costs.

 As a result, IRS offices will be open as usual and IRS employees will be paid for that day.
 This means that all toll-free services, including the Taxpayer Advocate Service, will follow their regular Monday schedule, as will most of the agency’s taxpayer assistance centers nationwide.
 Taxpayers should check IRS.gov for days of service and hours as well as services offered at the location they plan to visit.